vijay03/cs360v-f20/notes/vm-basics.md

         * Even worse, what if the instruction *silently fails* if it is run in user mode
         * We can't emulate such instructions without trapping on every instruction (horribly slow)
         * Unfortunately, x86 has such instructions.
 Example: `popf`
+    * Trap and emulate is a **reactive** approach: we execute instructions, and react to problems or insufficient privilege
+* Another approach: **Binary Translation**
+    * Pro-active approach to virtualization
+    * Instructions are *translated* into the appropriate